Hajj: Tawaf Ziyarat/Ifadah

 On the same or the following day, the pilgrims re-visit the Sacred Mosque in Mecca for another tawaf, known as Tawaf al-Ifadah, an essential part of Hajj.
 It symbolizes being in a hurry to respond to God and show love for Him, an obligatory part of Hajj.
 The night of the 10th is spent back at Mina.

-Fourth day: 11th Dhu al-Hijjah
+Fourth day: 11th Dhu'l-Hijja

-Starting from noon to sunset on the 11 Dhu al-Hijjah (and again the following day), the pilgrims again throw seven pebbles at each of the three pillars in Mina.
+Starting from noon to sunset on the 11 Dhu'l-Hijja (and again the following day), the pilgrims again throw seven pebbles at each of the three pillars in Mina.
 This is commonly known as the "Stoning of the Devil".

-Fifth day: 12th Dhu al-Hijjah
+Fifth day: 12th Dhu'l-Hijja

-On 12 Dhu al-Hijjah, the same process of the stoning of the pillars as of 11 Dhu al-Hijjah takes place.
+On 12 Dhu'l-Hijja, the same process of the stoning of the pillars as of 11 Dhu'l-Hijja takes place.
 Pilgrims may leave Mina for Mecca before sunset on the 12th.

-Last day at Mina: 13th Dhu al-Hijjah
+Last day at Mina: 13th Dhu'l-Hijja

 If unable to leave on the 12th before sunset or opting to stay longer, pilgrims must perform the stoning ritual again on the 13th before returning to Mecca.